Search...

 retrieval_refRetrieval reference code, which can be used to retrieve the transaction using Get transactions API.

-acquiring_institution_idThe identifier from the network for the acquirer that sent the request.
+acquiring_institution_idThe unique identifier for the acquirer that sent the request.

 billing_orderIndicates the priority order of Airwallex wallets for sourcing funds for the transaction.
 Airwallex will deduct the funds from the first currency wallet with sufficient funds.